tpapp/tpapp.github.io/pages/blog/2022/09-14-reproducible-examples/index.md

 +++
-date = "2022-09-14"
-tags = ["julia", "franklin", ]
+title = "Reproducible examples in blog posts" date = "2022-09-14" tags = ["julia", "franklin", ]
 rss = "."
 +++

-# Reproducible examples in blog posts

 When migrating this blog recently from Hugo to Franklin.jl, the main difficulty I faced was reproducing old examples (so effectively I didn't rerun anything, and just moved the old generated HTML pages).
 I have been bothered by this for a long time, so I wrote a quick hack which I packaged up in [ReproducibleLiteratePage.jl](https://github.com/tpapp/ReproducibleLiteratePage.jl).